My Approach to Helping

 Sliding scale fee arrangement offered which ensures complete confidentiality (no paper trail from insurance company) and the avoidance of giving you a diagnosis for insurance purposes.
-Your sessions can be determined by you and I, not your insurance company.
+Your session content and frequency can be determined by you and I, not your insurance company or other bureaucracy.

 Specific Issue(s) I'm Skilled at Helping With

-An issue that has particularly widespread importance that I focus on is related to self care or treatment of oneself.
-Many people I've worked with over the years are self critical, harsh with themselves, or hard on themselves.
-Many of us received parenting that essentially implied we needed to 'always do better' to be 'good enough' or never acknowledged our goodness can foster perfectionism, self loathing, and a crippling sense of worthlessness.
-What's often created is an inner tightness, a rigidness with ourselves, and significant lack of self acceptance which blocks our ability to draw what or who we want.
-What we often miss is that it's through accepting ourselves, being compassionate toward ourselves, speaking to ourselves with kindness that produces the most change.
-As a therapist, I pay attention to the level of caring self talk, the ability to soothe, calm or ground that my client is at.
-I can model that, point out ways to enhance gentle behavior toward oneself, and reflect back the unique inner qualities that my client may not see or may only see dimly.
-How we treat and talk to ourselves is essential in healing and empowering ourselves and our relationships.
+An issue that has a particularly widespread, negative impact on us and our relationships is related to hateful self talk or mean treatment of ourselves.
+Over the years, I've worked with folks who are self critical, harsh, or bitingly disgusted with themselves, their basic being.
+Parenting that essentially implied we needed to 'always do better' to be 'good enough' or never acknowledged our goodness can foster perfectionism, self loathing, and a crippling sense of worthlessness.
+What's often created is an inner tightness and rigidity, and significant lack of self acceptance which blocks our ability to draw what or who we want.
+What we often miss is that it's through accepting ourselves, directing kindness and compassion inside and out that produces the most change.
+As a therapist, I pay attention to (many things) your ability to soothe, calm, and ground.
+I point out ways to shift behavior while reflecting back the unique inner qualities that my client or couple may only see dimly.
+How we treat ourselves is essential in healing and empowering ourselves and our relationships.
 Also, mindfulness practice can help make our world more expansive and rich, rather than smaller and more constricted.
 Mindfulness practice is defined as paying attention on purpose to our immediate experience without judgment.
-Mindfulness can build resilience, open possibility, and expand your perspectives in ways that enrich your life.
+Mindfulness practice can build resilience, open possibility, and expand your perspectives in ways that enrich your life.

 Had a Negative Therapy Experience?

 Unfortunately, someone who has had a negative experience with therapy may likely not seek it out again, especially if it was their first time.
 There are many reasons a bad experience can happen.
 The most benign is that there was not a good match between client and therapist.
-Having been a client on a number of occasions in my own life, I've had healing and greatly positive experiences and a few downright damaging ones.
-I would encourage anyone considering therapy to keep a few things in mind.
+Having been a client myself and 'sampled' a range of personal and couples therapists, I've had wonderful positive healing experiences and a couple downright awful ones.
+When considering therapy , keep a few things in mind.
 Trust your gut from the time you have a first contact with the therapist through the time you're meeting with this person.
 Ask questions when you first talk with them and see how they respond.
 Are they respectful?
 Do they listen well?
-Do they welcome questions about how they're working with you?
+Do they welcome questions about how they're working with you or their training?
 Do you feel cared about and warmly received?
 Does the therapist indicate knowledge and wisdom about the issues and challenges you bring to therapy?
 In couples counseling, does the therapist focus on both partners needing change?
-Remind yourself that if you're not able to discuss issues and get questions answered, or if you have an overall sense of discomfort, you have the wrong therapist for YOU.
+Remind yourself that if you're not able to discuss issues and get questions answered, or if you have an overall sense of discomfort, you likely have the wrong therapist for YOU.
 A therapist can be skilled at their work but may not be a good fit for you.
-I ask potential clients to make a commitment to themselves to seek growth and change, that may or may not include me.
-In other words, if I am not the right therapist for you, I hope you will not abandon your quest for working out your challenges with a professional who is a better fit.
+I ask clients to make a commitment to themselves to seek growth and change.
+That may or may not include me.
+In other words, if I am not the right therapist for you, please don't abandon your quest for working out your challenges with a professional who is a better fit.